 ‘Fathers and Grandfathers’ and Other Poetry by Neal Dachstadter The Society July 15, 2014 Beauty, Poetry Fathers and Grandfathers When we see our Brethren bold, Reach the age called Growing old, Men grow thoughtful, mind afire, With the echoes of a Sire.
 Working, eating, drinking, they, Striding through their noontide-day, With a stately, decent air, That within the lion’s lair Stood with strength, and kindly grace, Prompting harm to mind its place, Carved the wilds a kindly home, Brightly shining ‘mid the gloam.
 Through mist of hazy time we see With only memories of his knee, The Fathers, who we’d strain to be, Yea sometimes ought to, ‘mid a sea Of current streams, endeavors lost, Facades whose worth but failed the cost.
 I’ll be like Padre.
 Perfect?
 Nay, Just better than some foolish way.
 Le Même Fleuve (The Same River) Where did you go, rivière si beau? (beautiful river) Your Northerly waters now South in their flow, Your form yet unchanged from one moment ago; Êtes-vous le même fleuve ?
 “Le même fleuve?
 Non.
 (Are you the same river?…No) The moon waxes full, my rapids bright grow, Bright-white and brown-navy, black-green nightly glow, My spray with the mist from my falls glow a-sheen, Poisson, ecrevisse: they take flight, safe unseen.”
 (Fish, crawfish) In form: barely changing.
 In content?
 In flux, Not unlike the loveliest swan, goose or ducks, We hold still and stately for photo and glance, While hustling and bustling in life’s forward dance.
 Duck Over Tahoe Winter ray of setting Sol, Minted bay with silver pal And water, gray as ashen sky, Fraught with play and splashing nigh.
 While the sun upon thee sets, Dun and green, thy shadows get Upon the strand till morning gleam; Supper grand before me steams.
 Somnolence Between the pillow and my head, There dwells a place of words unread, When book still stands upon my chest; I know not how-long.
 ‘Tis my salon.
 A moment passed while word and page, They slowed, like scripted plots a-stage, And golden hues metastasized, Decreasing motion, heady potion.
 Long my day of toil did crest, Walked I brisk to help my best Of thought to stir, some time to save, The work all done, my room has won.
 At last, old friend, all day forsook, Now drowse I, slightly toward your book.
 No bore: thou nightly, lovely drunk!
 My bottle, word.
 My lust, unstirred.
 Gymnastic-like, I stretch to greet A second pillow, cool to meet My elbow, right, that rests in peace.
 To die this way?
 I cannot say.
 To live eternal soaring high, To reach the restful salon nigh To God, the giver of the nod.
 To gentle word, though yet unheard.
 Featured Image: “Artists on the Bank of the Dordogne River, Near Beaulieu,” 1925, photograph, by Jules Gervais Courtellemont (1863-1931).
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.